From SQL Injection to Shell II

 Once you have access to the administration page, you can see that you are able to upload images.

-Uploading a Webshell and Code Execution
+Uploading a Webshell and gaining Code Execution

-• Ensure the file is uploaded within the web root (so you can access it to get it interpreted).
+• Ensure the file is uploaded within the webroot (so you can access it to get it interpreted).

 • Ensure the code checks the extension and that it cannot be bypassed.

-• Ensure the code checks the content-type and that it cannot be bypassed.
+• Ensure the code checks the Content-Type and that it cannot be bypassed.

-By using a legitimate image (.png, .jpg or .gif file), we can see that the file gets uploaded in the web root and gets renamed base on the current time, the file extension is however kept.
+By using a legitimate image (.png, .jpg or .gif file), we can see that the file gets uploaded in the webroot and gets renamed base on the current time, the file extension is however kept.

 If you try to upload a file with a PHP extension different from .png, .jpg or .gif, the file gets rejected.
 No bypass seems to be available.